Posted on Leave a comment

 • Potassium for nerve and muscle activation

-• Magnesium for cellular hydration
+• Magnesium for cellular hydration support

 Best benefits of morning electrolytes

-• Faster rehydration than water alone
+• Faster rehydration than plain water alone

 • Improved morning energy

-• Better workout performance
+• Better workout readiness

-Evening Electrolytes: Recovery + Nervous System Support
+Evening Electrolytes: Recovery and Nervous System Support

 Best benefits of evening electrolytes